corgrath/lattesite/readme.md

   There is a default HTML generator included that you can use, extend or create your own

+- Sitemap Generator

+  There is also a default sitemap.xml generator included that you can use

-- Pages and Page Generator
+- Pages and Page Generator (NOT YET ADDED)

   There is a concept of a standard HTML Page that you can use, extend, or create your own

   There is also a default Page HTML generator included that you can use, extend or create your own

-- Sitemap Generator
+- i18n Localization

-  There is also a default sitemap.xml generator included that you can use
+  It can handle a website using multiple locales

-# What about CSS and JavaScript?
+## What about CSS and JavaScript?

 This project has no official way to generate this at the current (but it has the goal to include a CSS and JavaScript framework)